Designing predefined-time differentiators with bounded time-varying gains: Introduction

-In this paper, we fill the gaps above by introducing a novel methodology based on a class of time-varying gains to design arbitrary-order exact differentiators with fixed-time convergence and a predefined \textit{UBST} for the class of signals with a known bound in their $(n+1)$-th derivative.
+In this paper, we fill the gaps above by introducing a novel methodology based on a class of time-varying gains to design arbitrary-order exact differentiators with fixed-time convergence and a predefined \textit{UBST} for the class of signals with a known bound on their $(n+1)$-th derivative.
 Specifically, our methodology is based on a class of Time-Varying Gains (\textit{TVG}) that subsumes the one used in~\cite{Holloway2019}.
 However, we derive sufficient conditions to guarantee that the \textit{TVG} of the differentiator remain bounded.
-This is in contrast to workarounds suggested in \cite{Holloway2019}, where the \textit{TVG} is maintained bounded at the cost of losing the exactness of the differentiator.
+This is in contrast to workarounds suggested in \cite{Holloway2019}, where the \textit{TVG} is maintained bounded at the cost of losing the exactness of the differentiator, producing errors at the prescribed time that are an unbounded function of the initial condition.
 Furthermore, we prove that our methodology enables us to set the actual worst-case convergence time of the differentiator arbitrarily close to the desired \textit{UBST}.
 Since, the resulting differentiator is time-varying, we provide necessary and sufficient conditions for our methodology to yield an error dynamic with an uniformly Lyapunov stable equilibrium.

 The rest of this paper is organized as follows.
 In Section~\ref{Sec:ProbStatement}, we introduce the predefined-time differentiation problem and present our Main Result.
 Section~\ref{Sec:Sim} presents numerical examples illustrating our contributions, in particular, comparing our differentiators with state-of-the-art algorithms.
 Finally, Section~\ref{Sec:Conclu} presents some concluding remarks.
 The proofs are collected in the Appendix.